marcusgms/todoapp/README.md

 I learned to do this simple app in rocketseat's starter with Diego Fernandes: https://rocketseat.com.br/ Thank you so much, Rocketseat.

+You can access the app in GitHub Pages: https://marcusgms.github.io/todoapp/#

 _It's funny doing something like this._